muehlefeldt/unity-machine-learning/docs/run-log.md

 * Based on the NN of 1119.
 * 100e6 steps but basd on 1119.
 * Idea: Lets see how we are doing with this reward function incl. checkpoint at the door.
+* Result was disappointing.
+Is the switch between the rooms too difficult?

+## 1121
+* Curiosity test.
+* Build.
+* Strength of curiosity.
+* Interrupted.
+Wrong reward.

+## 1122
+* Reward set to sparse.